 - Blood Knight: Downplayed.
 In her comic, she notes that walking into unknown danger was always what her mother hated most.
-Pharah, on the other hand, says it's the part she loves most.
+Pharah, on the other hand, says it's the part that she loves most.
 Beyond that, however, she's largely a consummate professional.

 - Blown Across the Room: The primary purpose of her Concussive Blast.
 It's useful for knocking opponents into pits, or knocking herself across a distance.

 - Braids, Beads and Buckskins: Her "Thunderbird"/"Raindancer" Legendary skins gives Pharah's armor a Native American theme, more specifically of Pacific Northwest cultures.
 When asked to confirm whether or not this was indicative of Pharah being half-First Nations, Jeff Kaplan stated "Thats what were driving towards.
 All the hints are there, so well see."
-Michael Chu would later confirm this is true, by stating that her father is the man she's having dinner with in the Revelations comic.
+Michael Chu would later confirm that this is true, by stating that her father is the man she's having dinner with in the Revelations comic.

 - Canada, Eh?: Downplayed, since she doesn't appear to have spent much time there, despite being half-First Nations.
-The one time she's been depicted as visiting there's (of course) a hockey game on.
+The one time she's been depicted as visiting, there's (of course) a hockey game on.